digitoimistodude/dudestack/README.md

 #### How it's different, why should I use this?

-Well, this is mainly for myself for backup purposes or to show off how I roll.
-You should use this if you really like how I do things.
+Well, this is mainly a toolbox for a web agency Digitoimisto Dude Oy as well as for backup purposes and to show off how we roll.
+You should use this if you really like how we do things.

-Despite the fact I love most of bedrock, I noticed there's some things I don't like.
-Maybe little things for you, but some things matter to me.
-And I just want everything to be _mine_.
+Despite the fact I love most of Bedrock, I noticed there are some things we don't like.

-* Stuff are in app/ by default.
+* Stuff were originally in app/ by default.
 I prefer content/.
-It describes it better, since I'm not a programmer and developing WordPress themes or plugins (that's what I do) is not exactly programming in my mind.
+It describes it better, since we do not want this to be too programming-oriented, but more front end developer -friendly (for developing WordPress themes and functions)
-* Composer modifications, getting latest finnish WordPress from sv.wordpress.org.
+* Composer modifications, for installing more packages, like Finnish based language packs etc. that are not originally part of Bedrock
 * Automation.
-I mean composer's `create-project` is awesome, but I need more.
-You still need to do stuff after `create-project` and my createproject.sh is for designed for automating the rest.
+I mean composer's `create-project` is awesome, but we need more.
+You still need to do stuff after `create-project` and our createproject -starting script is designed for automating the rest.

 **You should modify things to your needs.
 Please note: This is not in any way tested with other people or or in different environments.
 Yet.
 Please address an issue if something goes south.**